-DELIGHTS OF TURKEY IN 3 COURSES
+DELIGHTS OF TURKEY TOUR IN 3 COURSES

 This private culinary tour is designed to experience the gastronomic tastes of coastal and central Turkey enriched with detailed history, important archaeological sites, and natural beauties.
 The tour starts in Istanbul, titled honorably “Capital of Three Empires” and “European Capital of Culture 2010”, a unique city spanning two continents.
 The city, being at the crossroads of migrating tribes, has been absorbing innumerable cultural influences during her long history which is no different than today, thus generates diverse, colorful outcomes bringing together nations, languages, religions, and traditions, always synthesizing and re-creating.